krook/copilot-testing/.github/WORKFLOW_SETUP.md

 ### 2. Maintainer PR Validation (`maintainer-pr-validation.yml`)

 - Validates that required checklist items are completed in PR template
-- Automatically converts PRs to draft status if requirements aren't met
+- Posts warning comments when requirements aren't met
+- Posts approval comments when all requirements are complete
 - Analyzes changes and posts formatted summaries as PR comments when ready
 - Generates change summaries in both CSV and Markdown table formats

 ## No Configuration Required

 This workflow uses only the built-in `GITHUB_TOKEN` and doesn't require any additional secrets or external services.

+## Optional: Enhanced Draft Management

+For automatic draft conversion functionality, see [PAT_TOKEN_SETUP.md](PAT_TOKEN_SETUP.md) for instructions on using a Personal Access Token with elevated permissions.

 ## How it Works